tomov/Exploration-Data-Analysis/README.md

    * Make sure subject didn't move too much during runs
 9. Run `ccnl_check_registration(exploration_expt(), XX)`, where XX is the subject index
    * Click around (e.g. around ventricles), make sure average functional (top) is aligned with the structural (bottom)
+10. Append the subject's behavioral data to `data.csv` and upload it to the cluster

+Tips
+   * Always check that the job is running with `sacct`
+   * Wait until some output is printed to the .out file, to be sure that it didn't fail at the very beginning
+       * particularly important for long-running jobs

 Common errors and mistakes
    * ArcGet.py doesn't exist -> happens sometimes, idk why